 Coconut milk- I tried this recipe with and without the coconut milk, so you can see my tips below if you don’t have it or want to keep this lower in fat.

-There are a few important considerations when it comes to making this vegan butternut squash soup super creamy.
-One is that i like to use a super high power blender to puree everything together.
+There are a few important considerations when it comes to making this vegan butternut squash lentil soup super creamy.
+One is that I like to use a super high-power blender to puree everything together.

 Two, I like to make sure my vegetables are VERY soft before I puree.
 Like they basically need to immediately fall apart when you poke them with a fork.
 This happens really quickly with frozen cauliflower and butternut squash (since it’s already cooked), but you can easily get there with fresh as well if that’s what you have.

-Three, if you want this to be suuuuuper creamy, definitely add the coconut milk.
+Three, if you want vegan butternut squash lentil soup to be even creamier, definitely add the coconut milk.
 It will balance out the heat and just add that luscious mouth feel.
+Coconut milk is also freezer friendly so it’s not an issue with adding it in before freezing.

 If you add the two teaspoons of the curry paste, it has a nice solid kick that is balanced out well by the coconut milk.
 If you want to make it more mild, I would half it.
 Either way, if you’re sensitive to heat, definitely add the coconut milk to mellow everything out.